Gleaming new tower will replace an aging building

-The Overlake Childbirth Center will include an eight-bed emergency department with private rooms for pregnant women experiencing medical emergencies.
+The Overlake Childbirth Center will include an six-bed emergency department with private rooms for pregnant women experiencing medical emergencies.
 Moms needing C-sections will also receive care in the Childbirth Center's emergency department, keeping labor and delivery rooms free.

 Bed Rest Rooms